Estimated reading time: 9 minutes

 - Disbursements [these costs are mandatory and paid on behalf of your provider]

 - Cremation: charged by the crematorium your funeral home works with.
-This price varies greatly, so be sure to check the package includes the actual Prices can be deceiving and can often come as a surprise when you enter the arrangement process
+This price varies greatly, so ensure the package includes the actual Prices.
+It can be deceiving and often surprises you when you enter the arrangement process.

-- Coroner’s fee: burial permit is required to proceed with cremation
+- Coroner’s fee: A burial permit is required to proceed with cremation

 Additional Items Not Required For Cremation

 - Goods and services from outside vendors: organists, obituaries, flower arrangements, etc.

 - If you make these arrangements through the funeral home there will likely be an additional fee, and you can save on these costs by reaching out on your own

 - Embalming: embalming is not a legal requirement in Canada and not required for most cremation arrangements.
 Refrigeration is often enough for body storage.

 Most people forget a funeral is not just an emotional ritual, it’s also a business transaction.

 Doing your research, specifically around pricing, has the potential to save you thousands of dollars.